 Research and Development

-YES' mission is to develop high quality environmental and laboratory instrumentation to measure weather conditions in all regimes: on the ground, in the air, and on board ships.
+Our mission is to develop high quality environmental and laboratory instrumentation to measure weather conditions in all regimes: on the ground, in the air, and on board ships.
 These measurements cover the spectrum of "mud to sun", that is, from soil moisture, through temperature, humidity, radiation and clouds, all the way up to space weather sensors.
-Yankee engineers and scientists have worked together with seven different Federal Agencies and hundreds of customers in developing its product line of environmental sensors.
+Yankee engineers and scientists have worked together with seven different Federal Agencies and hundreds of customers in developing their product line of environmental sensors.
 Ongoing R&D projects involve these areas:

 Dropsonde - NOAA